Shockrates/BootCampProject/client/README.md

 3. Run the app:

     ```bash
-    npm start
+    npm run dev

-4. Open in browser at http://localhost:3000.
+4. Open in browser at http://localhost:5173.